 Every Student Must Graduate

-One question we at Communities In Schools of Chicago are often asked is:
+One question we are often asked is:

 Because dropping out is usually a process, not the result of a single event that happens sometime between a child’s ninth-grade and twelfth-grade year.